Skip to main content

 Major Requirements

-To declare the Cybersecurity major, students are required to complete the following pre-major foundation courses with a grade of C- or higher and a minimum GPA of 2.5 for ICS 265 and MATH 215 or transfer equivalents.
+To declare the Cybersecurity major, students must complete the following pre-major foundation courses with a grade of C- or higher and a minimum GPA of 2.5 for ICS 265 and MATH 215 or transfer equivalents.
 For further details, reference the General Guidelines section below.

 Complete all of the following six courses: